 Inexpensive provisional patent applications prepared by a patent practitioner (e.g., patent attorney or licensed patent agent) are also available if you look on the internet.
 These applications may be as low as $1500 but are usually higher.
 Is this better than the $199 option?
 It depends.
 If the patent practitioner can explain how the invention works to a sufficient degree so that those aspects can be claimed later when the nonprovisional patent application is filed, then it is better than a cheap provisional patent application.
 But oftentimes, $1500 does not buy enough of the patent practitioner’s time to prepare an adequate disclosure.

 Let me explain with an example.
 To claim an invention, the provisional patent application must be described so that one of ordinary skill is enabled to practice the full scope of the claim.
 In general, if a species (e.g., one embodiment) is disclosed, then the corresponding genus (e.g., broad generic category) can be claimed provided that the species enables the practice of the full scope of the claimed invention.
-With this in mind, for example, the issue is whether the disclosure of a mechanical nut and bolt fastener allow one to claim all types of fastener connections, including electro magnets, adhesives, zippers, and welding?
-Unfortunately, for a lower priced provisional patent application, the patent practitioner may not have sufficient time to fully explain the full scope of various connection mechanisms.
+With this in mind, for example, the issue is whether the disclosure of a mechanical nut and bolt fastener allows one to claim all types of fastener connections, including electromagnets, adhesives, zippers, and welding.
+Unfortunately, for a lower-priced provisional patent application, the patent practitioner may not have sufficient time to fully explain the full scope of various connection mechanisms.
 As such, inexpensive provisional patent applications may provide some measure of protection but may fall short of what the inventor expects to receive.